shivamkedia17/pset3-solns/README.md

 **Tips**:
 - Carefully peruse the `structs` given in the boilerplate code.
 It will make a lot of things clear.
 - These are **not** difficult to code up.
 It's way easier than it looks.
 However, you must be clear with what's going on in each function to be able to write it up.
+- Use assertions, i.e, `assert(<boolean condition>)` to check that inputs to functions are valid.
+You will find some examples of these in the code given to you.
 ---